HewlettPackard/hpe-sd-cloud/docker/examples/compose/sd-prometheus/README.md

 Last step is to import a Grafana dashboard.
 For this example it can be found [here](Self_Monitoring_metrics.json).
 To import a dashboard open *Dashboard>Manage*, hit the *Import* button, paste the content of the json, and click on *Load*.

+## Example

+*Notice that SelfMonitor's configuration in this example is located inside SP's container, more especifically in `$ACTIVATOR_ETC/config/mwfm/config-selfmonitor.xml`*

+Maybe the trickiest part to test is triggering an alarm.
+To do this it is a good idea to check SelfMonitor's configuration.
+The interesting parameter there is `threshold_percent_maxworklistlength` which indicate the percentage of running threads in relation to the maximum of threads that will trigger an alarm.
+Those maximum threads can be found in SP's `$ACTIVATOR_ETC/config/mwfm.xml` file, under `Max-Work-List-Length` parameter.

+In order to trigger an alarm there must be at least `threshold_percent_maxworklistlength * 100 / Max-Work-List-Length` running workflows at the same time.
+This could be reproduced by using workflows that wait for user interaction.

 ## Undeployment